Kwout/duckdns/README.md

-# duckdns
+# ncDDNS
-Instead of using cronjobs and/or any other loop script, let us use Systemd timers to update our domains at DuckDNS.
-The default Systemd timers are set on every 5 minutes, you can change this yourself
+Fork of [Tom Stroobants's DuckDNS repo](https://github.com/T00mm/duckdns) edited for use with Namecheap's DDNS service.
+Uses a systemd timer with a 5 minute interval.

 ## Installation

-### Arch/AUR
-info coming soon, probably will be packaged under the name [duckdns](https://aur.archlinux.org/packages/?O=0&K=duckdns)

-### Other Linux distro's

 Execute these comments

 Clone/download this repo on your computer

-	mv duckdns.sh /usr/bin/duckdns
+	mv ncddns.sh /usr/bin/ncddns
-	chmod +x /usr/bin/duckdns
+	chmod +x /usr/bin/ncddns
-	mv duckdns.service /usr/lib/systemd/system/
+	mv ncddns.service /usr/lib/systemd/system/
-	mv duckdns.timer /usr/lib/systemd/system/
+	mv ncddns.timer /usr/lib/systemd/system/

-	mkdir -p /etc/duckdns.d
+	mkdir -p /etc/ncddns.d
-	mv default.cfg /etc/duckdns.d/
+	mv default.cfg /etc/ncddns.d/

-	systemctl enable duckdns.timer
+	systemctl enable ncddns.timer
-	systemctl start duckdns.timer
+	systemctl start ncddns.timer

-### Configuration
+## Configuration

-the **default.cfg** file shows perfectly what options you must enter, you can create new files if you have multiple domains with the same setup.
+Enter the necessary information in the **default.cfg** file.
+You can create new files if you have multiple domains with the same setup.

-	duckdns_hostname=
-	duckdns_token=

-Nothing more is needed.
+	host=
+	domain=
+	password=

+* host: the host to update (ex www)
+* domain: the domain to update (ex namecheap.com)
+* password: the DDNS password to use (NOT your Namecheap account password)

-Config files must be placed inside the `/etc/duckdns.d`  folder
+Config files must be placed inside the `/etc/ncddns.d`  folder